iiasa/Condor_run_R/README.md

 - Manages submission of a set of related jobs in one go.
 - Conveniently collect many files into a submit bundle.
   * For jobs using many source and/or data files.
+- Allows (re-)submission of an existing bundle for:
+  * Submission from a separate submit node.
+  * Reproducible re-runs with the same set of files.
 - Replicate the project file tree on your submit machine to the remote scratch directory on the machine where a job is executed: an Execution Point (EP) in HTCondor terminology.
 - The submit bundle is compressed and takes less time to send to an EP.
 - EPs cache the bundle so that it needs to be sent over only once per EP instead of once per job, avoiding network contention or the hassle of instead setting up a shared network-accessible filesystem.